Best 18-inch laptops (gaming, workstation) – complete list

 Non-gaming 18-inch options (creator, work)

-That’s the Razer Blade 18, with the well-appreciated Razer design and build quality.
+Among them, our favorite is the Razer Blade 18, with the well-appreciated Razer design and build quality.
 This is no longer a thin-and-light laptop with a big screen, like the Blade 17 chassis, but a thicker and heavier option that allows the internals to run at higher power than in the past generations.
 This will not quite match the sustained performance and thermal capacity of the bulkier gaming options, but it will come close in most loads.

 razer blade 18 general